yichenwa/2DRoguelike/readme.txt

 5. Double click BetaReleaesExec to lauch the game and hit Play!

 Key bindings:
-r: parries attacks, giving the player about a half-second of invincibility (short delay before reuse).
+R: parries attacks, giving the player about a half-second of invincibility (short delay before reuse).
-t: melee attack, which replenishes 1 ranged attack ammo with a successful hit.
+T: melee attack, which replenishes 1 ranged attack ammo with a successful hit.
-y: ranged attack, which starts with 2 ammo, and can increase to a maximum of 7.
+Y: ranged attack, which starts with 2 ammo, and can increase to a maximum of 7.
 Fires laterally.
-f: swaps dimensions, between a science fiction lab and a fantasy cave setting.
-The rooms have slightly different layouts but the overall map is the same (short delay before reuse). w,a,s,d: move up,left,down,right respectively
+F: swaps dimensions, between a science fiction lab and a fantasy cave setting.
+The rooms have slightly different layouts but the overall map is the same (short delay before reuse).
+W,A,S,D: move up,left,down,right respectively
-p: bring up the pause menu.
+P: bring up the pause menu.

+Edit?